 Is your child stressing out over their upcoming exams?
 VR gaming is an ideal way to release some stress.
 Video games have short- and long-term mood boosting capabilities and immersing yourself in a good game can reduce blood pressure and improve symptoms of stress and depression.
 And, you don’t get much more immersive than VR!
 A good gaming session helps the player unconsciously unwind and relax.

 Research suggests that adults who play video games focussed on brain training have better balance and fine motor skills, in addition to faster walking speeds!
 Mobility is improved with game play, especially with VR where the player often needs to use their entire body to play the game.

 It’s a workout!

-P.E. probably isn’t the first thing on their mind during half-term, but if you’re trying to get your child to move more, then a session at X-GenVR can easily double up as a workout – and they won’t even realise.
-Games that really get you moving like Beat Saber and Fruit Ninja are really good for maintaining joint health and muscle mass and can even help to increase blood flow and boost heart health.
+P.E. probably isn’t the first thing on their mind during your holidays, but if you’re trying to get your child to move more, then a session at X-GenVR can easily double up as a workout – and they won’t even realise.
+Games that really get you moving like Apllo Creed Boxing and Fruit Ninja are really good for maintaining joint health and muscle mass and can even help to increase blood flow and boost heart health.

 Research has shown that players who enjoy individual shooter games like Super Hot tend to have better vision capabilities.
 That’s because these fast-paced, exciting games spike adrenaline and dopamine in the brain, which in turn supports the brain in maintaining and improving its health.